42Colins/darkly/image-search-sql-injection/ressources/explanation.md

-# 🖼️💉 Image Search SQL Injection (Secondary Database Exploitation)
+# 🖼️💉 Image Search SQL Injection (Cross-Database Exploitation)

 > **OWASP Category:** A03:2021 – Injection
 > **Severity:** 🔴 Critical
-> **Difficulty:** 🟡 Medium
+> **Difficulty:** 🟡 Medium-High

-The website's image search functionality contains a SQL injection vulnerability that allows attackers to manipulate database queries.
-Unlike the member search, this targets a different database table (`Member_images.list_images`) and demonstrates how multiple injection points can exist within the same application, each potentially exposing different sensitive data.
+The website's image search functionality contains a SQL injection vulnerability that allows attackers to perform cross-database queries and extract sensitive information from a separate image database (`Member_images.list_images`).
+This demonstrates how SQL injection can be leveraged to access multiple database systems and extract data across different application contexts.

-🎯 **Double Exposure:** When one SQL injection leads to discovering another - multiple attack vectors in the same application!
+🎯 **Cross-Database Carnage:** When SQL injection breaks down database boundaries - no data is safe!

 ---